sidianchen/sidianchen.github.io/cv.md

 title: ""
 ---

-# Sidian Chen
+<h1 align="center" > Sidian Chen </h1>

-### Department of Hydrology and Atmospheric Sciences, University of Arizona
+<p align="center" > Department of Hydrology and Atmospheric Sciences, University of Arizona </p>
+<p align="center" > Email: sidianchen@arizona.edu </p>
-### Phone: (1)520-369-9240 Email: sidianchen@arizona.edu
+<p align="center" > Phone: (1)520-369-9240 </p>

 ## EDUCATION
-- Ph.D., Hydrology (major) and Applied Math (minor), University of Arizona, 2018 -- 2023
+- Ph.D., Hydrology (major) and Applied Math (minor), University of Arizona, 2018 - 2023
-- M.S., Environmental Science, Peking University, 2015 -- 2018
+- M.S., Environmental Science, Peking University, 2015 - 2018
-- B.S., Hydraulic and Hydropower Engineering, Tsinghua University, 2011 -- 2015
+- B.S., Hydraulic and Hydropower Engineering, Tsinghua University, 2011 - 2015

 ## RESEARCH INTEREST
 I am broadly interested in the fundamental physics of fluid flow and transport in environmental and energy systems in Earth's subsurface.
 My current research focuses on micro-scale (i.e., pore-scale) modeling of multiphase fluid flow, transport, and thermodynamic phase change behaviors in geological porous media.
 The specific application of my research is to study the transport of Per- and Polyfluoroalkyl Substances (PFAS) in the vadose zone, the nonisothermal evaporation processes at the land surface, and the production of gas/oil from shale formations.